-I seriously can’t wait for some time off work next week.
-The last two weeks, this one in particular, have been draining.
-I’ve worked 72 hours already and my work day hasn’t started yet.
-I chose to write a post first!
-I’m partially writing this post because I need to “gently” remind myself that I need to take care of myself before it’s too late.
-I haven’t even had time for any holiday indulgences!
-I’m keeping my nutrition in check, but I’m missing my workouts.
+The next couple of weeks are going to be really busy, so I’m partially writing this post because I need to “gently” remind myself that I need to take care of myself before I let things go too far.
+I was very active on my vacation and tried to eat as healthy as I could but things always seem to be super busy after a trip.
 We all know that exercise can help transform the way our body looks or help us maintain it.
 It’s also one of the top ways to fight stress.

 How stress works

 After something stressful happens, a series of changes to your body helps you prep for a physical effort.
 Your heart beats faster, your breathing becomes more rapid, muscles get tense, and your blood pressure goes up.
 Your blood sugar also rises so that you have access to quick energy.

 This response was designed to help our ancestors survive their environment.
 Back then, you released tension when you ran away from an animal’s attack or fought to survive the elements, or whatever danger was present.
 Today, the things that cause regular stress don’t typically call for a physical response.
 For example, if you’re late for work or school because of traffic, transit delays or an elevator breakdown, you end up carrying the extra tension because you can’t do anything about it.
 That feeling can stay with you for a while unless you release it the way nature intended, and working out can do it.

 Almost any kind of exercise can help you release tension.
 You can try a short walk or go up and down the stairs when you start feeling tense.
 If you can’t leave your area until later, stand up, walk around, or do some stretches wherever you are.
 It can make a difference.

 A physically fit body is more adept at withstanding stress, so make working out a regular part of your life.
 To work for stress prevention, schedule in at least 30 minutes of exercise, a minimum of three times a week.